-Community-owned football club FC United of Manchester set up its COVID-19 Food Hub in March 2020 as England entered its first period of national lockdown.
+Community-owned football club FC United of Manchester set up its COVID-19 Food Hub in March 2020.
+The move comes in response to England entered its first period of national lockdown.

 During lockdown, FC United became one of the biggest destinations for our food in Greater Manchester.
-The Food Hub received just under 19 tonnes of food from us between March and August – equivalent to 44,645 meal portions.
+The Food Hub receives just under 19 tonnes of food from us between March and August.
+In short, that’s the equivalent to 44,645 meal portions.

 Our partnership with FareShare Greater Manchester has enabled us to massively expand our community outreach at a time when it has never been more needed.
 We’d like to offer our sincere thanks to all at FareShare for their help – from volunteers, delivery drivers, background staff and admin staff who have been exemplary in their support of our project.
 Unfortunately, we don’t see an end to the help that we will have to offer.
-With the continued generous support from organisations like FareShare, we can continue to deliver help where it is needed in ever increasingly challenging times.
+With the continuous generous support from organisations like FareShare, we can continue to deliver help where people need it in ever increasingly challenging times.

 Vinny Thompson, Project Leader at the FC United Food Hub

-Now that we have entered the second lockdown of the year, FC United is once again seeing a surge in demand and plans to reach even more families over the winter period.
+Now in the second lockdown of the year, FC United is once again seeing a surge in demand.
+Accordingly, they plan to reach even more families over the winter period.